 Diversity in Honors is an important organization within the Honors College aimed at supporting and enhancing the experiences of underrepresented and minority students.
 The organization combines professional development workshops, diversity forums, and social meetings throughout the semester.
 Members, including freshmen, are encouraged to participate in committees, run for an office, and vote in elections.

-Honors Serves is a new organization within the Honors College and offers a great opportunity for you to become involved in service within the community.
-The “k(no)w poverty?” program, hosted by the Honors College, led to a greater awareness surrounding the issues of poverty.
-This inspired students to get involved with community organizations that combat poverty.
-Student-led and focused on service through education, Honors Serves partners with local high schools and resource centers to develop study skills and preparation for the ACT and SAT tests while also providing opportunities to serve through Hospice Advantage and Alabama Rural Ministry (i.e. housing/construction projects).
+Honors Serves offers a great opportunity for you to become involved in service within the community.
+This organization is student-led and focuses on service through education.
+Honors Serves partners with local high schools and resource centers to develop study skills and preparation for the ACT and SAT tests while also providing opportunities to serve through tax preparation service, Merry Medical, Hospice Advantage, and Alabama Rural Ministry (i.e. housing/construction projects).